Equal Opportunity Policy

 Aroostook State Park, Big Rock (downhill skiing), and numerous cross county ski trails and ATV trails are a short drive from campus.
 The Nordic Heritage Center is a world class cross country ski facility that hosts the UMPI Ski team for four season training.
 The Forum in Presque Isle hosts the UMPI hockey club team.
 The baseball and softball teams utilize the excellent fields at Presque Isle high school for their outdoor practice and games.
 The UMPI Golf team uses the Presque Isle Country Club for practice and also hosts the UMPI Invitational annually in September.

 The Campus Store offers a full line of emblematic clothing, glassware and novelty items.
-In addition the store has office supplies, personal toiletries snack food and basic technology items.
-Required textbooks may be ordered online at a kiosk located within the store, or from your personal device.
+All items are now able to be viewed and purchased online!
+In addition, the store has office supplies, personal toiletries, snack food and basic technology items.
+Required textbooks may be ordered online, at a kiosk in the store, or from your personal device.